-Aerial line transect surveys conducted in winter/spring of 1991-92 resulted only in a combined abundance estimate of 305,694 (CV=0.34) animals for short-beaked and long-beaked common dolphins, because species-level identification was not possible from the air (Forney et al. 1995).
-Based on sighting locations, the majority of these were probably short-beaked common dolphins.
-A better, species-specific abundance estimate is available based on three summer/fall shipboard surveys that were conducted within 300 nmi of the coasts of California (in 1991 and 1993; Barlow and Gerrodette 1996) and California, Oregon and Washington (in 1996; Barlow 1997).
+The most recent estimates of abundance estimates are-based on two summer/fall shipboard surveys that were conducted within 300 nmi of the coasts of California, Oregon and Washington in 2001 (Barlow 2003) and 2005 (Forney 2007).
 The distribution of short-beaked common dolphins throughout this region is highly variable, apparently in response to oceanographic changes on both seasonal and interannual time scales (Heyning and Perrin 1994; Forney 1997; Forney and Barlow 1998).
-As oceanographic conditions vary, short-beaked common dolphins may spend time outside the U.S. Exclusive Economic Zone, and therefore a multi-year average abundance estimate is the most appropriate for management within

-U.S. waters.
-The 1991-96 weighted average abundance estimate for California, Oregon and Washington waters based on the three ship surveys is 373,573 (CV=0.19) short-beaked common dolphins (Barlow 1997).
+As oceanographic conditions vary, short-beaked common dolphins may spend time outside the U.S. Exclusive Economic Zone, and therefore a multi-year average abundance estimate is the most appropriate for management within U.S. waters.
+The 2001-2005 geometric mean abundance estimate for California, Oregon and Washington waters based on the two ship surveys is 487,622 (CV=0.26) short-beaked common dolphins (Forney 2007).